Saudi Ministry Warns Against Fraudulent Hajj Schemes; Urges Vigilance, Official Channels For Booking - UrduPoint

 An official source from the ministry has cautioned individuals intending to undertake the Hajj pilgrimage this year against fraudulent Hajj campaigns proliferating on social media platforms across various nations.

 It said the ministry has diligently monitored advertisements from companies and campaigns, as well as identified fake accounts on social networks.
-The source said it is imperative for individuals to exercise vigilance against such deceptive campaigns and companies that falsely claim to organize Hajj at enticing prices.
+The source said individuals must exercise vigilance against such deceptive campaigns and companies that falsely claim to organize Hajj at enticing prices.

 It underscored the importance for all nations to take decisive measures in addressing such irregularities and combating counterfeiting practices.

-The ministry said it is imperative for every Muslim to adhere strictly to the established rules and regulations and refrain from engaging with fictitious companies or offices offering fraudulent Hajj services.
+The ministry said every Muslim must adhere strictly to the established rules and regulations and refrain from engaging with fictitious companies or offices offering fraudulent Hajj services.

 The ministry remains vigilant in monitoring the advertisements of these fraudulent companies and campaigns urging everyone to cooperate in combatting and reporting such activities, and above all, curbing the proliferation of unauthorized Hajj arrangements.